So what is this all about then?

 My you have been busy.
 But really, you're focussing on the wrong thing here.
 Figure 8.1 clearly shows road travel is a far bigger problem than air travel.

 They are both a problem, but yes you are right.
-We desperately need a practical plan for reducing road travel too.
-We believe that the principles guiding FLAP can be applied, but it is a bit trickier.
+We need a practical plan for reducing road travel too.
+I believe that the principles guiding FLAP can be applied, but it is a bit trickier.